-(ii) Financial Statements recognise water entitlements at cost as per ASIC guidance and accounting standards.
-Water licences of \$9.378 million (2020: \$9.378 million) have been included in the calculation of NTA as they are considered an integral part of the Fund's property assets which are leased to tenants, and they are also included in the overall property valuations provided by independent valuers.
-If water licences are excluded the NTA would be \$1.0461 (2020: \$0.8350).
+- (i) The value of the Fund's assets and liabilities is derived using the basis disclosed in note 2 of the financial statements. - (ii) Financial Statements recognise water entitlements at cost as per ASIC guidance and accounting standards.
+Water licences of \$9.378 million (2021: \$9.378 million) have been included in the calculation of NTA as they are considered an integral part of the Fund's property assets which are leased to tenants, and they are also included in the overall property valuations provided by independent valuers.
+If water licences are excluded the NTA would be \$1.1866 (2021: \$1.0461).